Snooker Legends: 2010–13: Snooker Legends Tour

-2014
+2014–2016

 The tour started off with visits to Guildford where Chelsea Footballer John Terry played and also Southend, Watford and Durham.
 In April the legends went back to the crucible with the addition of Joe Johnson and Tony Knowles and then in May moved onto Ipswich and Hamm in Germany.
-A snookerlegends app was created to show live streaming with the 2014 legends cup shown on pay per view in the app.
+An app was created to show live streaming with the 2014 legends cup shown on pay per view in the app.
 The Legends Cup saw debuts for 10 times world champion Reanne Evans.

-In July 2014 the first snooker legends pro am series was held.
+In July 2014 the first snooker legends pro-am series was held.
 This was a competition to allow amateur players to challenge some of the best professionals in the world, receiving a 21 handicap start.
 The competition as attended by 70 amateurs and won by Daniel Wells who carried off £1200 for beating professional Ben Woollaston 4–3 in the final.

-2015–2016

 More exhibitions were held with the doubles event in Watford being won by Cliff Thorburn and Tony Drago.
 Also the Snooker Legends Book was published.
-Ronnie O'Sullivan made 147 breaks in Scunthorpe, Copenhagen, Leicester and Newry.

-World Seniors Championship 2017
+2017–2018: World Seniors Tour

 In 2017, Snooker Legends organised the World Seniors Championship for the first time.
 It had previously been a WPBSA sanctioned event.
 This paved the way for the creation of the World Seniors Tour the following season.

-World Seniors Tour 2017/2018

 In 2017 Snooker Legends created the World Seniors Tour for players aged 40 and above.
 This tour consisted of a series of 4 non-ranking events in the 2017/2018 season: the UK Seniors Championship, the Seniors Irish Masters, The Seniors Masters and the World Seniors Championship.

-Snooker Legends 2021/2022

-Snooker Legends staged its first invitational event in four seasons in February 2022.
-This was in part due to the fact that the World Seniors Tour was only staging two events in the 2021/2022 season.
-Ronnie O'Sullivan won the Merseyside Masters beating Jimmy White 6–5 in the final.
+2022–present

+In early 2022, the 'Merseyside Masters' was staged in Liverpool as an invitational event in the 2021–2022 season.

+In 2023, Snooker 900 was created to introduce a shoot-out style event to the Seniors Tour and beyond.
+The inaugural 900 event, held in conjunction with the World Seniors Tour, was held on 29 December 2023 at Epsom Racecourse and featured six players.